 Cataract Oars are made by Advanced Composites, in Salt Lake City, Utah.
 They’ve had over 40 years of composite engineering and manufacturing expertise and have been making oars since 1983.
 How did a company that makes guided missile parts, armor piercing projectiles and parts for advanced aircraft get into making oars?
-Simple, the folks running the show were rafters!
+Simple—the folks running the show are rafters!
 They said, “Hey, we can make better oars than we can buy.
 Why not make them for other boaters?”

 And make them they have.
 Cataracts are propelling craft of all types on the waters of the world.
 They’ve become a standard for boaters looking for lightweight, strong oars that require a minimum of maintenance.
 They’re twice as strong as aluminum oars and 40% lighter.

 The process starts with a polished steel mandrel that is coated with a release agent.
 The mandrel rotates at a precise speed.
 Strands of fiberglass and carbon roving dipped in colored epoxy resin are transported up and down the mandrel, laying up the correct number of layers, at the correct angle, to give the designed strength and flex.
 The greater proportion of carbon fiber in the layup, the stiffer the oar.
 Extra layers are applied at the end to compress the matrix.
 The winding process is precision controlled throughout by computers.